 Inclusion and exclusion criteria

-The study was approved by the local institutional veterinary research ethics Committee (VREC108).
-Clinical records of the hospital database of the XX, XX were reviewed from January 2007 to January 2015 to identify dogs diagnosed with MCPD.
+The study was approved by the local institutional veterinary research ethics Committee (Veterinary Research Ethics Committee 108).
+Clinical records of the database of the Small Animal Teaching Hospital at the University of Liverpool were reviewed from January 2007 to January 2015 to identify dogs diagnosed with MCPD.
 Cases with incomplete medical records, dogs that had died since their treatment for MCPD or dogs with concurrent elbow joint pathology (ununited anconeal process, osteochondrosis of the medial humeral condyle and flexor tendon enthesiopathy) were excluded.
-Dogs were eligible for participation in the study if their lameness was localized to one or both thoracic limbs based on subjective gait assessment and/or the orthopaedic examination revealed elbow pain.
+Dogs were eligible for participation in the study if their lameness was localized to one or both thoracic limbs based on subjective gait assessment, or the orthopaedic examination revealed signs of elbow pain, or there was a combination of these findings.
 In addition to this, computed tomography (CT) of the elbows supported a diagnosis of MCPD.20 Inclusion into the study required a complete data entry for each patient and a completed combined owner questionnaire for LOAD and CBPI at least 12 months post treatment.
-The data were entered into an Excel Spreadsheet (Microsoft Excel 2013, Microsoft), including: patient ID number, age, breed, sex, weight, age at diagnosis of MCPD, clinically affected limb based on examination of the elbow joint and subjective gait assessment, lameness score out of 10 and grade of lameness at presentation.
+The data were entered into an electronic spreadsheet (Excel 2013, Microsoft), including: patient identification number, age, breed, sex, weight, age at diagnosis of MCPD, clinically affected limb based on examination of the elbow joint and subjective gait assessment, lameness score out of 10 and grade of lameness at presentation.
 Treatment intervention (arthroscopy and type of intervention [inspection only, chondroplasty, fragment removal] or conservative management) was also included.

 Computed Tomography

-Computed Tomography (CT) images of both elbow joints from each dog that met the inclusion criteria were scored retrospectively by a board-certified radiologist (XX) who was blinded to the clinically affected elbow.
+Computed tomography (CT) images of both elbow joints from each dog that met the inclusion criteria were scored retrospectively by a board-certified radiologist (TWM) who was blinded to the clinically affected elbow.
 Images were obtained (4-slice Siemens SOMATOM; Siemens Healthcare Diagnostics, Deerfield, IL or 80-slice Toshiba Aquilion Prime; Toshiba Medical Systems, Japan) while the dogs were positioned in sternal recumbency.21 Scanning parameters varied depending on bodyweight, but most images were obtained using 0.5 mm slice thickness, 120 kVp, and 100–120 mAs.
 All images were reconstructed using sharp bone and smooth soft-tissue algorithms.
 The images were viewed using proprietary DICOM software (OsiriX Pixmeo, Geneva, Switzerland (versions 7.0) in standard bone and soft-tissue display windows (soft tissue window level 50HU/ window width 350HU; bone window level 700HU/window width 4000HU).
-A scoring system modified from the International Elbow Working Group22,23 was used to score both elbows on CT images (Table 1).
+A scoring system modified from the International Elbow Working Group22,23 was used to score both elbows on CT images (Table 1.
+Appendix table to be published on line).
 There were 4 variables measured in each elbow joint (conformation of the medial coronoid process, the size of the largest osteophyte in the joint on any reconstructed view, congruity by means of measurement of any step between the radius and ulna on the saggital view and ulna sclerosis ratio measured at the mid medial coronoid process on the saggital view).
 Each variable had a sub-score 0 – 3, with a total score of 12 per elbow.

 Treatment groups

-All dogs received either arthroscopic intervention (inspection only, chondroplasty of the MCP or fragment removal) (AI) or conservative management (CM) for MCPD.
+All dogs had either arthroscopic intervention (inspection only, chondroplasty of the MCP or fragment removal) (AI) or conservative management (CM) for MCPD.
 The decision whether arthroscopic intervention was undertaken was due to surgeon preference, owner choice or financial considerations.